hegelai/prompttools/README.md

 harness.run()
-harness.evaluate("metric_name", eval_fn)
+harness.evaluate("semantic_similarity", similarity.evaluate)
 harness.visualize()
 ```

+You should get a table that looks like this.

 ![image](img/table.png)

+For a full example, please see this [semantic similarity comparison](/examples/notebooks/SemanticSimilarity.ipynb).

 If you are interested to compare different models, the [ModelComparison example](/examples/notebooks/ModelComparison.ipynb) may be of interest.

-For an example of built-in evaluation function, please see this example of [semantic similarity comparison](/examples/notebooks/SemanticSimilarity.ipynb) for details.

 You can also manually enter feedback to evaluate prompts, see [HumanFeedback.ipynb](/examples/notebooks/HumanFeedback.ipynb).